meteor/meteor/content/code-style.md

 After reading this article, you'll know:

-1. The benefits of having a consistent code style across your organization and the Meteor community
+1. The benefits of having a style guide for your code, consistent across your organization and the Meteor community
 2. Meteor's recommended JavaScript code style
 3. How to set up JavaScript linting for your code
 4. How to name all of the different parts of a Meteor app

-<h2 id="benefits-consistent-style">Benefits of consistent style</h2>
+<h2 id="benefits-style">Benefits of consistent style</h2>

 Countless hours have been spent by developers throughout the years arguing over single vs. double quotes, where to put brackets, how many spaces to type, and all kinds of other cosmetic code style questions.
 These are all questions that have at best a tangential relationship to code quality, but are very easy to have opinions about because they are so visual.